About PW2PA Alliance

 The PW2PA Alliance is continuously monitoring government health advice regarding the coronavirus pandemic so that we can effectively protect our people and operations.

-- Effective schedules for cleaning of hard surfaces multiple times per day
+- effective schedules for cleaning of hard surfaces multiple times per day; and

-All PW2PA Alliance staff and workforce are updated on the latest government advice and further controls through daily pre start meetings and toolbox talks from dedicated project COVID-19 Support Officers.
+The Alliance workforce is constantly provided with the latest government advice through pre-start meetings and toolbox talks from dedicated COVID-19 Support Officers assigned to the project.

 In working with stakeholders and the community, the PW2PA Alliance will always endeavour to:

-- Arrange engagement activities at times and places that are convenient to community members, including residents and businesses and other stakeholders, and provide online options where practical to reach a broader audience
+- arrange engagement activities at times and places that are convenient to community members, including residents, businesses and other stakeholders, and provide online options, where practical, to reach a broader audience;

-- Acknowledge and understand diverse views on the projects
+- acknowledge and understand diverse views on the projects; and

 The PW2PA Alliance also acknowledges the vast and diverse population who live, work and enjoy life in the communities on which we will be delivering the projects.

 The PW2PA Alliance is proud to be afforded the opportunity to deliver the Port Wakefield to Port Augusta regional projects.
-We want the communities in which we will be operating to feel connected, engaged and proud of the outcomes we will all achieve, which will deliver long lasting legacy outcomes for decades to come.
+We want the communities, in which we are operating, to feel connected, engaged and proud of the results we all achieve, delivering long lasting legacy outcomes for decades to come.

-The PW2PA Alliance acknowledge and respect Aboriginal communities’ strong and ongoing connection to the lands on which we operate.
+The PW2PA Alliance acknowledges and respects Aboriginal communities’ strong and ongoing connection to the lands on which we operate.
 We want to ‘Connect, Grow and Sustain’ these communities through all aspects of project delivery.

-For the purposes of the PW2PA, DPTI has nominated 5 key Aboriginal stakeholder groups, namely the Barngarla, Nukunu, Narungga, Kaurna and Kokatha.
-However, we also acknowledge the many Aboriginal groups and community members who maintain a strong and ongoing connection to the lands on which the Alliance will be delivering the respective projects.
-For the PW2PA Alliance we see this opportunity as being another step in our collective reconciliation journey.
+For the purposes of the PW2PA Alliance, the Department for Infrastructure and Transport has nominated five key Aboriginal stakeholder groups, namely the Barngarla, Nukunu, Narungga, Kaurna and Kokatha.
+However, we also acknowledge the many Aboriginal groups and community members who maintain a strong and ongoing connection to the lands on which the Alliance is delivering its projects.
+The PW2PA Alliance sees this opportunity as being another step in our collective reconciliation journey.

-The PW2PA Alliance will be actively engaging with Aboriginal communities through a number of approaches and will be focused on the employment and training of Aboriginal community members along with engaging Aboriginal owned businesses in the delivery of the works.
-Additionally, we will be working closely with Aboriginal stakeholder groups to support the inclusion of Aboriginal artistic elements into the projects-built forms.
+The PW2PA Alliance is actively engaging with Aboriginal communities through a number of approaches and is focused on the employment and training of Aboriginal community members, along with engaging Aboriginal owned businesses in the delivery of the works.
+Additionally, we are working closely with Aboriginal stakeholder groups to support the inclusion of Aboriginal artistic elements into the projects-built forms.

-We take responsibility to ensure our approaches reflect the values of inclusion and diversity throughout our workforce and in the way we operate, in the full knowledge that diverse teams deliver better project outcomes.
+We take responsibility to ensure our approaches reflect the values of inclusion and diversity throughout our workforce and in the way we operate, recognising that diverse teams deliver better project outcomes.